Skip To Main Content

 4. Take Some Time for Professional Development

 Dig up all of those webinar recordings you've saved in your inbox over the course of the year — the time has come!
-If you have to be in the office this winter break, there's really no better time to focus on YOU.
-Whether you can dedicate one hour or a few full days, winter break is an ideal time to reset and feel inspired about your strategy in the new year.
+Now is the perfect time to watch them!
+Whether you have an hour or a few days, use this time to learn something new and get inspired.

-• Up to you, but likely a minimum of one hour
+Projected Time Investment: Up to you, but likely a minimum of one hour.

-5. Create a Social Media Plan And/Or Calendar
+5. Create a Social Media Plan or Calendar

 Free Download: the Complete Social Media Calendar for Schools